 Get my FREE email series: 5 Days of Easy Elevated Recipes plus a weekly newsletter!

-And here is another version with hazelnut frangipane on a flaky pastry.
-Fresh roasted hazelnuts, then ground into fine pieces with sugar, butter, and egg.
+And here is another version of apple frangipane tarts on a flaky pastry.
+Fresh-roasted hazelnuts, then ground into a fine paste with sugar, butter, and egg.
 And I must say it is beautiful.

-Do not be concerned if the bottom on the sides gets a bit burnt.
-That is a normal process of the juices of the apple and the frangipane.
+Do not be concerned if the bottom of the sides gets a bit burnt.
+That is a normal process for the apple juice and the frangipane.

 However, do create a pattern with your apples.
 Here, I have two rows going in one direction and one in the opposite.
 Be creative and put your flair into this apple tart.